Lisa-Ho/three-investigators/README.md

 # About this project

-# Parts
+This is a personal project scraping and analysing data on the German audio drama ‘Die drei ???’ (the three question marks).
+As a huge fan and regular listener since my childhood, I was curious to find out a bit more on series while expanding my python skills around webscraping.

+Thanks to the fansite [Rocky-Beach.com](https://www.rocky-beach.com/php/wordpress/) I was able to collect data on each episode.
+I then used [Genderize API](https://github.com/SteelPangolin/genderize) to predict the gender of the show's actors based on their first name.

+The write up of the analysis can be found on [my blog](https://inside-numbers.com/exploring-the-most-popular-german-audio-drama-die-drei-fragezeichen).

+## Notebooks

-The project has been organised across different jupyter notebooks.
+The project has been organised across different jupyter notebooks:

-- I Web scraping
+- 1 Web scraping
-- I.I topic analysis of titles
-- I.II gender predictions using genderize API
+- 2 actor gender predictions using genderize API
+- 3 content analysis of titles
-- II data cleaning and explorative analysis
+- 4 data cleaning and analysis

+## Requirements
+This project is run on python 3 and a number of data analysis packages.
+The exact packages are specified in ```requirements.txt```

+## Notes on methodology

+### Data cleaning

+As with any data, I found some inconsistencies that required additional cleaning, for example renaming roles where different names were used for the same character.

+The majority of data preparation involved deriving variables and merging different data sets.

-# Title categories
+### Title categories
-Individual words found in titles were categorised into the following themes
+As part of the title content analysis, words found in episode titles were categorised into the following themes:

 - animal: katze, hund, löwe, papagei, spinne, schlange, wal, wolf, tiger, rabe, insekt, cobra, skorpion, motte, vögel, marder, - ameise, hai, gockel
 - colour: grün, schwarz, gelb, blau, rot, weiß